 Art History Books from the World’s Greatest Museums

 Art history as told through the paintings of 3 of the world’s great collections: The Louvre in Paris, The Metropolitan Museum of Art in New York City and The Hermitage Museum in St. Petersburg.
 Beautiful and luxurious volumes that make great art books and wonderful gifts.

 Thomas Campbell & Kathryn Calley Galitz :: Skira Rizzoli Electa :: 1st Edition :: 2016 :: 544 Pages

 Art of Different Cultures and People

 Stokstad and Cothren’s Art History is a wonderful exception, but as a rule many art history books tend to be fairly Eurocentric, focusing on European and North American art, artists, schools, styles and movements (Western art), so I thought it would be good to include at least a few art history books covering different cultures and peoples.

 With its fascinating study of the independence and interrelationships of various cultures and regions throughout Asia, this art book offers a brief but fairly comprehensive overview of Asian art history.

 Vidya Dehejia :: Phaidon Press :: 1st Edition :: 1997 :: 448 Pages

-One of the great classics in art history scholarship, and yet as unappreciated, even unknown, as Indian art in general is to the western world and western art, this brilliant book is written in a scholarly, responsible and comprehensive way, and yet remains totally approachable and understandable, with sparkling prose and beautiful illustrations.
+One of the great classics in art history books, and yet as unappreciated, even unknown, as Indian art in general is to the western world and western art, this brilliant book is written in a scholarly, responsible and comprehensive way, and yet remains totally approachable and understandable, with sparkling prose and beautiful illustrations.